Powering Digital Economies With a Blockchain Consensus Operating System

-When we look ahead and try to envisage what the future global economy will look like, there’s no doubt that we can learn a lot from the innovation on blockchain and digital economies.
+When we look ahead and try to envisage what the future global economy will look like, we can undoubtedly learn a lot from the innovation in blockchain consensus operating system and digital economies.

 Decentralized Finance, or DeFi, is a good example.
 This increasingly important trend within the blockchain community is demonstrating how decentralized applications, or DApps, can automate interactions and value transfers that could be replicated across entire economies.
 For this to occur, blockchain technology needs to be adopted en masse.
 This seems a long way off right now but I believe Central Bank Digital Currencies or CBDC will be the catalyst for change.

-With these digital currencies in place, governments can drive the mass adoption of blockchain technology for the benefit of society as a whole.
+With these digital currencies in place, governments can drive the mass adoption of blockchain technology to benefit society as a whole.
 However, for this to happen, we must first recognize that existing blockchains were not designed for governments and realize that an entirely new blockchain consensus operating system is needed to power digital economies.
 So, it’s a decentralized finance (defi).

 Blockchain’s progress shows what is possible

-Over a decade ago, Bitcoin introduced us to the possibility of exchanging value in a totally decentralized and peer to peer manner.
+Over a decade ago, Bitcoin introduced us to the possibility of exchanging value in a decentralized and peer-to-peer manner.
 This technological innovation not only solved the double-spend problem that had plagued the exchange of digital assets but also opened up the potential disintermediation of middlemen in all manner of transactions.

 This progress was then built upon by Ethereum and other second-generation networks, which wanted to extend the power of blockchain beyond Bitcoin into a whole range of programmable applications.
-These dApps would utilize smart contracts to enable peer to peer interactions between individuals across all manner of transactions.
-The world envisioned by advocates of this second wave is one where any entity could transact on an open, public blockchain with any other entity and neither party would need to know who the other one was, as the code would act as the law governing their relationship.
+These dApps would utilize smart contracts to enable peer-to-peer interactions between individuals across all transactions.
+The world envisioned by advocates of this second wave is one where any entity could transact on an open, public blockchain with any other entity.
+Neither party would need to know who the other one was, as the code would act as the law governing their relationship.

 Digital Economies Blockchain: Growing DeFi

-This is certainly an interesting trend to follow and it may be true that some of the hottest DeFi services right now will establish themselves as household names in the future.
+This is certainly an interesting trend to follow, and it may be true that some of the hottest DeFi services will establish themselves as household names.
 But before I go too far with the hyperbole, it’s worth asking – are you a yield farmer?
 Are your friends and family?
-So, great usage of digital economies and blockchain.
+So, significant usage of digital economies and blockchain.

-What I’m getting at is the question of whether these innovations are a widespread social phenomenon or just the fancy of a few financial and technology enthusiasts.
-It seems clear to me that the latter is true and that the only realistic assessment of the current situation is that blockchain has failed to achieve mass adoption.
+What I’m getting at is whether these innovations are a widespread social phenomenon or just the fancy of a few financial and technology enthusiasts.
+It seems clear to me that the latter is true, and the only realistic assessment of the current situation is that blockchain has failed to achieve mass adoption.

 Governments and businesses already use blockchain

-Before going into the detail about what must occur to really spark mass adoption though.
+Before going into detail about what must occur to spark mass adoption, though.
 It would be remiss of me to ignore that blockchain is in use by governments and businesses.

 Digital Economies Blockchain Business Usage

-As well as governments, many businesses have also chosen to utilize blockchain technology.
+Many businesses, as well as governments, have also chosen to utilize blockchain technology.
 A recent report from Deloitte stated that nearly 40% of respondents have blockchain in production, while 55% said they see it as a top strategic priority.
 These adoption levels are up by a handful of standout examples too.
 JP Morgan has developed the Quorum platform in conjunction with Microsoft.
 So, shipping giant Maersk has collaborated with IBM on the TradeLens platform.

-As with the earlier DeFi examples though, government and business involvement in blockchain still have a long way to go.
-Furthermore, you only have to ask around your friends and family to see that blockchain technology.
-More generally hasn’t really entered our daily lives.
+As with the earlier DeFi examples, though, government and business involvement in blockchain still has a long way to go.
+Furthermore, you only have to ask around your friends and family to see that blockchain technology, more generally, hasn’t really entered our daily lives.

 The reality is that people don’t understand the power of this technology.
 Or the benefits it can bring to society as a whole.
-I believe that part of the reason for this is that the existing systems do not reflect the societal structures.
+Part of this is that the existing systems do not reflect the societal structures.
 So, we all recognize.
 For mass adoption to occur, this will need to change.

 Blockchain will power CBDC in digital economies